Smart Game Format: Supported games

 Games currently supported are Amazons, Ataxx, Backgammon, Blokus, Byte, Chase, Chess, DVONN, Exxit, Focus, Gess, GIPF, Go, Gobblet, Gomoku+Renju, Hex, Hive, Hnefatafl, Jungle, Kropki, Kuba, Lines of Action, Neutron, Nine men's morris, Octi, Philosopher's Football, Plateau, PÜNCT, Quadrature, Reversi (Othello), Sahara, Shogi, TAMSK, Tantrix, Trax, Tripples, Tumbling Down, TwixT, Xiangqi, YINSH and ZÈRTZ.
 Although not officially supported, the sgf format is also used for Meridians.
 The standard specifies additional game-specific properties for Go, Backgammon, Lines of Action, Hex, Amazons, Octi, Gess, and TwixT.

 Format Versions

 The first version of SGF, FF[1], was conceived by Anders Kierulf in 1987.
 It is Appendix A in his Ph.D. thesis.
 FF[3] was written by Martin Müller in 1993.
 The current version of the SGF is FF[4] by Arno Hollosi, and is supported by most current SGF readers.
 FF[2] was never made public.
 The format has been published under the Open Content License.
-Current development status (2016) is "not active".

-FF[4] is outdated, but has not been replaced by something more recent.
-For a description of current usage and some recommendations, see.

-Limitations

-The FF[4] standard has some problems that make it impossible, or at least unreasonable, to adopt it for large game collections.
-For some discussion, see.